 Our Elected Leaders

-Amy Abel went to the last lay lead service in the summer of 1996 and it was love at first sight with Westminster.
-She found a home for her passions for storytelling of shared experiences, spirituality, family connections, tradition, and the beautiful architecture of the sanctuary.
-Now, two decades later, Amy is amazed that she has written and given four full sermons during the church year and an additional five summer sermons.
-Amy has also served in various volunteer roles in the church, six years on the Board of Trustees, in the position of Program Coordinator, three terms on the nominating committee.
-Amy has also served on the RE committee for ten years and taught for sixteen years in the religious education program.
-Leadership experiences also include serving on a search committee for an interim minister and serving as worship partner.
-Amy lives in North Kingstown with her young adult kid, Lee Giruzzi.
-Ten years ago, Amy considered relocation to another part of the country.
-The decision to stay was the connection to this warm, loving, embracing community that truly makes Rhode Island home for Amy.
+Amy Abel came to Westminster in the summer of 1996 and it was love at first sight.
+She found a home for her passions for storytelling, traditions, and the beautiful architecture of the sanctuary.
+Now, two decades later, Amy is amazed that she has written and given multiple sermons.
+Amy has served on the Board of Trustees, and various committees.
+Amy lives in North Kingstown with her young adult, Lee Giruzzi.
+Ten years ago, Amy considered relocating to another state.
+The decision to stay was the connection to this warm, loving, embracing community.

 Member at Large

 Bob Walker has been a member of Westminster Unitarian Church since 2015 when he moved to East Greenwich and attended a Sunday worship there.
 Bob says, “It had been a while since I had been drawn to attending any Church on a regular basis, but when I stepped into Westminster’s beautiful sanctuary, met the parishioners who immediately sought to engage me in the Social Justice activities the Church was involved in—there was no turning back—I was destined to join.”
 Bob currently is a faculty member of Clubhouse International, the Fountain-House model psycho-social rehabilitative service with 300 Clubhouses around the globe today.